 The word staff is found in Genesis, Exodus, Ezekiel, Psalm and Leviticus.
 Biblically, there are six main categories regarding the word staff in the Scriptures: 1) traveler’s staff 2) the striped tree branches employed by Jacob with his flocks 3) instruments of discipline or punishment 4) tools used by shepherds 5) symbols of authority 6) miraculous rods of Moses and Aaron.

 The rod and staff can depict comfort, protection and security.
 This is preeminently true of the shepherd’s rod and staff.
 One of these was the familiar crook, used for discipling a wandering sheep, encircling a sheep’s neck or belly to rescue it from a gully and laying across the backs of sheep for the purposes of counting (the so-called rodding of the sheep) as they entered the sheepfold (Leviticus 27:32, Ezekiel 20:37).
-The other half of the rod and staff pair was a club-like weapon used for warding off predators.
+The other half of the rod and staff pair was a club-like weapon used for warding off predators, in essence, destroying the enemy.

 The word rod is found in Exodus, Genesis, Numbers, Hebrews, Psalms, Isaiah, Revelation and 2 Corinthians.

-Aaron’s Rod: (Numbers 17:8) “On the morrow Moses went into the tent of the testimony and behold the rod of Aaron for the house of Levi was budded and brought forth buds and bloomed blossoms and yielded almonds.”
+Aaron’s Rod: “On the morrow Moses went into the tent of the testimony and behold the rod of Aaron for the house of Levi was budded and brought forth buds and bloomed blossoms and yielded almonds” (Numbers 17:8).
 This was an obvious symbol of death to life and the LORD’s way of choosing the Aaronic Priesthood.
 Aaron’s rod was kept in the Holy of Holies.
-The Resurrection of Jesus rent the veil giving us access to the Holy of Holies…to intimacy with our FATHER….so to me the rod, the staff is the fullness of the symbol of intimacy with our FATHER GOD!
+The Resurrection of YESHUA rent the veil giving us access to the Holy of Holies…to spiritual intimacy with our FATHER…therefore, the rod and the staff are the fullness of the symbol of spiritual intimacy with our Father God!
+ABBA ADONAI!

 Bible Dictionary: Staff: arrow, shaft of a spear, pole, yoke, tribe, rod, scepter, club, shoot, stick, walking stick, wood, or crutch